How to apply conditional formatting to only visible cells in Excel?

 If you want to highlight top n values in visible cells only, for instance, highlight top 3 values in the visible cells of a list, you can do as these:

-1. Select a blank cell next to the data, C2 for instance, enter this formula =SUBTOTAL(9,B2), B2 is the value that in the list you want to find the top 3 values, and drag auto fill handle down to apply this formula to the cells.
+1. Before applying the filter, select a blank cell next to the data, C2 for instance, enter this formula =SUBTOTAL(9,B2), where B2 is the cell containing the value you want to include in the top 3 calculation.
+Then, drag the fill handle down to copy this formula to the other cells in the column.
 See screenshot:

 2. Select another blank cell, E1, and enter the number of top values you want to find, for instance, enter 3 to find top 3 values from visible cells.

-3. Select the data including formula cells, applying Filter function, see screenshot:
+3. Select the data including formula cells, apply Filter function, see screenshot:

 5. Click OK > OK.
 Now the top 3 values in the visible cells have been highlighted.